 - New operators have three attempts to pass the knowledge test.
 If you fail the same test three times, an M1 or an M2 license application must be restarted.

-If you don’t provide a certificate of completion for motorcycle training, you’ll be asked to take a driving test.
-Anyone without a standard driver’s license might also need to complete an observation test.
+You’ll be asked to take a driving test if you don’t provide a certificate of completion for motorcycle training.
+Anyone without a standard driver’s license must also complete an observation test.

-A CHP-approved training course consists of 15 hours of classroom work and riding sessions.
+A CHP-approved training course comprises 15 hours of classroom work and riding sessions.

-Finally, you’ll need to schedule a driving test appointment and provide proof of financial responsibility.
+Finally, you must schedule a driving test appointment and provide proof of financial responsibility.
 All motorcyclists must obtain insurance that meets or exceeds the state’s current requirements.

 Each retest incurs an additional fee.